gchure/phd/_site/docs/src/chapter_03/section_05_DNA_mutants.md

 all variability in $\Delta F$ solely to changes in
 $\Delta\varepsilon_{RA}$.

-The change in free energy for each mutant is shown in Fig.
-@fig:DNA_muts (C).
-It can be seen that the
-$\Delta F$ for each mutant is constant as a function of the inducer concentration and is concordant with the prediction generated from fitting $\Delta\varepsilon_{RA}$ to a single repressor copy number [red lines Fig. @fig:DNA_muts (C)].
-This is in line with the predictions outlined in Fig.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The change in free energy for each mutant is shown in @Fig:DNA_muts (C).
+It can be seen that the $\Delta F$ for each mutant is constant as a function of the inducer concentration and is concordant with the prediction generated from fitting
+$\Delta\varepsilon_{RA}$ to a single repressor copy number (orange lines
+@Fig:DNA_muts (C)]) This is in line with the predictions outlined in
-@fig:deltaF_theory (C) and (D), indicating that the allosteric parameters are "insulated", meaning they are not affected by the DNA binding domain mutations.
+@Fig:deltaF_theory (C) and (D), indicating that the allosteric parameters are "insulated", meaning they are not affected by the DNA binding domain mutations.
 As the $\Delta F$ for all repressor copy numbers collapses onto the prediction, we can say that the expression of the repressor itself is the same or comparable with that of the wild type.
 If the repressor copy number were perturbed in addition to $\Delta \varepsilon_{RA}$, one would expect a shift away from the prediction that scales logarithmically with the change in repressor copy number.
 However, as the $\Delta F$ is approximately the same for each repressor copy number, it can be surmised that the mutation does not significantly change the expression or folding efficiency of the repressor itself.
-These results allow us to state that the DNA binding energy $\Delta\varepsilon_{RA}$ is the only parameter modified by the DNA mutants examined.
+These results allow us to state that the DNA binding energy
+$\Delta\varepsilon_{RA}$ is the only parameter modified by the DNA mutants examined.